 - Five faculty members are elected members of the National Academy of Sciences

-- Ten faculty members are elected fellows of the American Academy of Arts & Sciences
+- Nine faculty members are elected fellows of the American Academy of Arts & Sciences

-- Seven faculty members are UCI distinguished professors, four are UCI chancellor’s professors, and one is a UCI endowed chair
+- Nine faculty members are UCI distinguished professors, five are UCI chancellor’s professors, and four are UCI endowed chairs

 - Anthropology 8th (Center for Public Anthropology)

 - Economics 42nd (U.S. News & World Report)

 - Logic & Philosophy of Science 23rd (Philosophical Gourmet Report); 1st in the decision, rational choice & game theory specialty area (Philosophical Gourmet Report)